Synthetic Monitoring Troubleshooting

 chrome://policy and look for any extension-related settings such as

-I don’t see the login page in the recorder.
-What is happening?
+I don’t see the login page in the recorder

 To be able to record your steps without logging out from your application, just leverage the recorder’s incognito mode:

-Opening a pop up in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.
+Opening a popup window in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.

-The freshly opened incognito pop up ignores all your previous browser history: cookies, local data, etc. You are consequently automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.
+This incognito popup window ignores your previous browser history including cookies and local data.
+You are automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.

 My mobile small or tablet browser test results keep failing